hanesbarbosa/alnum/README.md

 When you're using URL shorteners, you are switching your link by an alphanumeric token.
 The short or tiny URLs are abstrations of the real ones.
 The original link is stored in some database and you can use the tiny generated code to share among all those social media out there.

-The long story short, systems can store large URLs in databases and using the ID key generated (integer) can create a short URL.
+Systems can store large URLs in databases and using the ID key generated (integer) can create a short URL.
 So you can append this little part to your domain like this:

 http://www.yourdomain.com/token